nirajphutane/Kotlin-CoroutinesAndFlow/README.md

 ---

-## 🔁 Coroutine Thread Switching
+## 🟠 Coroutine Thread Switching
 - A coroutine can start on one thread and finish on another.
 - Coroutines are not tightly bound to a single thread — they’re bound to a dispatcher, which may assign different threads across suspension/resume points.
 - It applies to:
 	- Dispatchers.Default
 	- Dispatchers.IO
 	- Dispatchers.Unconfined (if it suspends)
 	- Any custom coroutine dispatcher
 - Exceptions:
 	- On Dispatchers.Main (Android UI), it will always resume on the same Main thread.
 	- If you use a newSingleThreadContext, coroutine will resume on the same thread to guarantee sequential behavior.

-### 🧪 Example: Thread Switch After Suspension
+### 🟠 Thread Switch After Suspension:

 ```
 fun main() = runBlocking {